 The tax cut legislation "takes out too much revenue from the important services that we have, and there's been no demonstrated proof that it actually would help our economy," said Sen. Paul LeVota, D-Independence, who voted against the bill Thursday.

-Page 2 of 2 - The push for a Missouri tax cut is driven partly by recent tax cuts in neighboring states, particularly in Kansas.
+The push for a Missouri tax cut is driven partly by recent tax cuts in neighboring states, particularly in Kansas.
 Over the past two years, Kansas has exempted the owners of 191,000 businesses from income taxes and also sliced its tax rates for individuals.

 Some Missouri lawmakers fear businesses in the Kansas City area will be lured to Kansas by the lower taxes.
 But opponents of a Missouri tax cut also have pointed to Kansas, noting that falling revenues there have made it more difficult for Kansas to recover from previous cuts to school funding.